Exabyte-io/documentation/docs/terminology/simulations.md

 4. The plane could take multiple routes and reach multiple intermediate destinations along the way, by analogy a method can be realized through multiple **workflows** that contain specifically arranged **units**

-!!! note "Nested properties"
 Model, Method, Workflow and Units are nested properties, meaning that the information about units is stored within workflow, workflow in turn is stored within method and method is contained inside a model.

 # Compute